sass/sass/doc-src/SASS_CHANGELOG.md

   \{Sass::Script::Functions#max `max`} functions, which return the minimum and maximum of several values.

+* Sass functions are now more strict about how keyword arguments can be passed.

 ### Backwards Incompatibilities -- Must Read!

 * Parent selectors followed immediately by identifiers (e.g. `&foo`)